peterlasky/Rainbow_DQN/readme.md

 4. `set_seed`: to seed single or vectorized environments.
 In my implementation the same seed is applied as the random and numpy seed (although vectorized seeds are increments of the given seed)

 #### Screen size
 The standard approach resizes the default color screen (210,160,3) to b&w (84,84).
 But for certain "boxy" games (e.g., **Breakout**), (42,42) works as well, allowing a 75% reduction in memory.
 I haven't run exact like-for-like comparisons nor have I run tests using 42x42 frame size on a wide range of Atari games.
-The modification from the *DeepMind* convolutional layer format is constructed by reducing the kernel and stride on the first convolutional layer:
+The modification from the *DeepMind* convolutional layer format is constructed by altering the kernel and stride on the first convolutional layer:
 ```python
     # Adjust the kernal and stride for conv layer 1 based on screen size
     assert (screen_size in [42, 84]), "Screen size must be 42 or 84"